Research Institute Brainclinics:

 Applied Neuroscience, Neuromodulation and Personalized Medicine for ADHD and Depression.

 Brainclinics was established in 2001 as a research institute specialized in Applied Neuroscience, Neuromodulation, and Personalized Medicine with a focus on ADHD and depression.
-More scientific background on Neurofeedback in ADHD and rTMS in depression can be found here.
-For more client related information on these topics also see our psychology practice.
+More scientific backgrounds on Neurofeedback in ADHD and rTMS in depression can be found here.
+For more client related information on these topics also see the neuroCare Clinics website.

 Brainclinics conducts applied brain research (Applied Neuroscience) using of techniques such as EEG and QEEG, Actigraphy, Event Related Potentials (ERPs) and neuropsychological assessments.